MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Uninstall-Script.md

 ```

 ### -Name

-Specifies an array of names of scripts to uninstall.
+Specifies an array of script names to uninstall.

 ```yaml
 Type: String[]